thrushlang/thorium/README.md

 # The Thrush Package Manager

-The Thrush package manager is the high-level representation of the Thrush compiler, responsible for managing compilation, installation, dependency management, project creation, and successful compilation of each project.
+The Thrush package manager (**throium**) is the high-level representation of the Thrush compiler, responsible for managing compilation, installation, dependency management, project creation, and successful compilation of each project.

 ## Installation